emberjs/data/guides/the-manual/misc/relational-data/configuration/one-to-none.md

 You'll note that effectively this setup implicitly indicates a "many" relationship.
 A Trail "implicitly" has many runners (for whom it is their favorite trail).

-Internally, EmberData will keep track of this implicit relationship such that if the trail were to be destroyed in a landslide its deletion would result in removing it as the favoriteTrail for each associated runner.
+Internally, WarpDrive will keep track of this implicit relationship such that if the trail were to be destroyed in a landslide its deletion would result in removing it as the favoriteTrail for each associated runner.

 Implicit relationships are not available as a public API, because they represent a highly incomplete view of the data, but the book-keeping produces benefits such as the ability to efficiently disassociate the record from relationships when it is destroyed.